Goals of Web Security

 What's Getting Exploited

 Mitre's Top 25 Weaknesses.
-(Includes non-Web weakenesses.)
+(Includes non-Web weaknesses.)

 Is your website supposed to...